 The intervention has demonstration and/or catalytic effects and contributes to EU policy objectives, including those of the Capital Markets Union.

-The intervention increases the availability of market-based and tailor-made funding solutions for European SMEs and small mid-caps.
+The intervention increases the availability of market-based and tailor-made funding solutions for SMEs and small mid-caps.

-Transfer of best practices throughout the Union takes place with a view to encouraging the emergence of new fund managers/management teams to broaden and deepen the European venture capital market.
+Transfer of best practices throughout the Union takes place with a view to encouraging the emergence of new fund managers/management teams to broaden and deepen the venture capital market in the EU.
 This may include support to alternative finance and innovative financing solutions such as crowdfunding, business angels and venture philanthropy.

 Features of potential financial products